 Q5: What are internal controls?

-Internal controls are processes carried out by the members of USF and our information technology (IT) systems and are a means by which resources are directed, monitored, and measured.
-They play an important role in preventing and detecting fraud and protecting the organization's resources, both physical and intangible.
-At the organizational level, internal control objectives relate to the reliability of financial reporting, timely feedback on the achievement of operational or strategic goals, and compliance with laws and regulations.
-Examples of internal controls are obtaining secondary approval on purchases by an authorized individual, review of budget and labor distribution reports for accuracy and completeness, the timely deposit of any cash receipts with the University Cashier, and the consistent application of University policies and procedures.
+Internal controls include both manual and automated procedures implemented by the University to ensure the integrity of the financial statements and compliance with laws and regulations.
+They include procedures that govern the manner in which resources are directed, monitored, and measured.
+They also play an important role in preventing and detecting fraud and protecting the University's resources, both physical and intangible.
+Examples of internal controls include obtaining secondary approval of purchases by an authorized individual, review of payroll labor distribution reports for accuracy and completeness, the timely deposit of any cash receipts with the University Cashier, and the consistent application of University policies and procedures.

 Q6: What is considered a material impact to the financial statements?

-The objective of financial reporting is to provide information that is useful for University stakeholders to make decisions.
-Any error that may influence decisions made by the users of the financial statements is considered a material impact.
-In general, a material transaction is an omission or misstatement of accounting information that makes it probable for a reasonable person relying on the information to be influenced by the omission or misstatement.
+The objective of financial reporting is to provide information that will assist University stakeholders in decision making.
+Any error that could influence a decision made by a user of the financial statements is considered a material error.
+In general, a material error is an omission or misstatement of accounting information that would make it probable for a reasonable person relying on the information to be influenced by the omission or misstatement.

 Q7: What is a transaction?

-A transaction is an event or a condition that is recorded on your account (FOAP).
-Examples are purchases (cash, check, or credit card), interdepartmental charges, and payroll charges.
-Transactions also include revenue items such as contributions, student tuition and fees, ticket sales, parking permit sales, and other miscellaneous revenue items.
+A transaction is an event or a condition that is recorded on a University account (i.e.,FOAPAL).
+Examples include purchases (e.g., cash, check, and credit card purchases), interdepartmental charges, and payroll charges.
+Transactions also include revenue items such as gifts and contributions, student tuition and fees, ticket sales, parking permit sales, and other miscellaneous revenue items.

 Q8: What are receivables?

-Generally, receivables are monies owed to the University for services provided (such as student receivables for tuition), or for unconditional promises to give (gift pledges).
+Generally, receivables are monies owed to the University for teaching or other services provided to students or for unconditional promises to give (i.e., gift pledges).

 Q9: What are liabilities?

-Generally, liabilities are monies owed by the University for goods and services, debt, refunds, awards, claims or potential losses including early retirement and separation agreements.
+Liabilities generally include monies owed by the University for goods and services received and other events and transactions, including debts, refunds, awards, potential losses, and claims resulting from early retirement and separation agreements.